sickbubble/sickbubble/README.md

 ## 🚀 Professional Background

-- Currently working at ProtaSoftware, specializing in software development with a focus on C# and VB.NET.
+- Currently working at NETCAD Software, specializing in software development with a focus on C# and GIS.
 - Contributing to ProtaStructure, a structural finite element solver and designer software.
 - Developed three finite element solvers and a tool for optimization using C#.
 - Passionate about game development, created two Unity games: "Tappy Fish" (a Flappy Bird clone) and a runner clone game.